neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Exploration/README.md

 That gives us search results for paths that go from Manager to Company.
 We hit a limit of 1000, so it's not visualizing everyone.

-Next, we're going to apply some point-and-click data science to our graph.
+Next, we will apply some point-and-click data science to our graph.
 Click on the atom icon to open the data science menu.

 ![](images/14-data-science.png)